stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/analyses/rshiny-app/README.md

 bsub < lsf-script.txt
 ```

+## Launch the R Shiny app

+To launch the R Shiny app, navigate to the script located at `./results/shinyApp/server.R`.
+Open it in RStudio on your local machine, and click the `Run App` button in the top-right corner to start the application.

 ## Folder content

 This folder contains scripts designed to run and generate an R shiny app for the project.

-To launch the R Shiny app, navigate to the script located at `./results/shinyApp/server.R`.
-Open it in RStudio on your local machine, and click the `Run App` button in the top-right corner to start the application.

 ## Folder structure